-- Star Trek II: The Wrath of Khan [Con #1] - not only the best, but the one movie that really saved the entire film franchise for Paramount; needless to say, the studio owes Nicholas Meyer big time for this and next film, and is the most successful Star Trek filmmaker, bar none.
+- Star Trek II: The Wrath of Khan [Con #1] – not only the best, but the one movie that really saved the entire film franchise for Paramount; needless to say, the studio owes Nicholas Meyer big time for this and the next film, and is the most successful Star Trek filmmaker, bar none.

 - Star Trek VI: The Undiscovered Country [Con #3] – Likely the one film that has garnered more praise and risen in ranking over the years among Star Trek fans.
 And worth every accolade, too.
 Might have been the best send-off for this crew, till somebody at Paramount came up with Generations.